CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/5-Forecasting.md

 This section of the chapter investigates techniques used to forecast AI timelines and takeoff dynamics.

 AI Forecasting refers to the practice of making predictions about the future progress and impacts of AI.
 The aim is to anticipate when certain milestones will be reached, how AI will evolve, and what implications this could have for society.
 Examples of milestones are passing benchmarks, achieving mouse-level intelligence, observation of qualities such as external tool use, and long-term planning.

-Forecasting in AI is the process of predicting how and when artificial intelligence will progress, focusing on key milestones like surpassing human benchmarks or achieving complex cognitive tasks.
 This anticipation helps us understand the potential trajectory and societal impact of AI technologies.

 **Importance of forecasting**.
 Forecasting in AI is critical because it allows us to orient ourselves and prepare adequate safety measures and governance strategies according to both which capabilities are expected to emerge and when they are expected.
 Here are a couple of ways that timelines might affect the AI Risk case: